Jope31/AlphaBotCloud/README.md

 ## **🛠️ How It Works (The Execution Loop)**

 1. **Scheduler:** ```app.py``` triggers ```alpha_bot_execution.py``` every 5 minutes during market hours.
-2. **Data Fetching:** Retrieves returns from Composer and historical price data from Alpaca.
+2. **Data Fetching:** Retrieves live returns from Composer.
+Loads 3-year historical prices from the local cache, and makes one tiny Alpaca API call to get live SPY data.
-3. **Evaluation:** Updates the local ```bot_state.json``` with the High Water Mark.
+3. **Evaluation:** Updates the local bot\_state.json with the High Water Mark.
 4. **Arming Check:** Calculates the probability of beating the current return by end-of-day.
-If below ```TRIGGER_THRESHOLD_PCT``` OR if the return is negative, the symphony is marked "armed": true.
+If below ```TRIGGER_THRESHOLD_PCT``` OR if the return is negative, the symphony is marked "```ARMED```": true.
 5. **Execution:** If Armed, the bot calculates the Stop Level (HWM \- Trailing Stop).
 It applies the Breakeven lock if necessary.
-If the Current Return drops below this Stop Level, it executes a sell-all command via the Composer API and sends a Discord alert.
+If the Current Return drops below this Stop Level, it executes an OpenAPI go-to-cash command via Composer.
+6. **Triggered Lock:** Once a symphony is sold to cash, it is marked as ```TRIGGERED```.
+It halts all API execution checks and freezes its UI state until the memory wipes on the next trading day.